JJumSSu/LSTM_Char_CNN-Pytorch/README.md

 # CharLM-Pytorch

-Implementation of the paper "Character-Aware Neural Language Models" (AAAI 2016).
+Implementation of the paper "Character-Aware Neural Language Models" (AAAI 2016) by using pytorch.